Digital Marketing For Accountants – What Is It and How Do You Get Started?

 You could call it simply marketing on the internet – but it’s so much more.

 The game keeps changing for people wanting to market their business.
 How do you attract attention when your customers often don't even watch TV without looking at their phone at the same time?

 Getting started with digital marketing may look difficult at first, but with the right attitude, and a few basics, you’ll be up and running and building your audience in no time.

 In this article, we’ll talk you through the possibilities digital marketing opens up, and recommend some first steps on your journey.

-How is digital marketing different to traditional marketing and what are the opportunities for small business?
+How is digital marketing different from traditional marketing and what are the opportunities for small business?

 Tried and tested marketing principles like knowing your audience, developing your brand, attracting attention and making sales haven’t gone away – in fact, they’ve been supercharged thanks to the new digital tools on our laptops and phones.

 For small businesses, digital marketing offers the chance to accurately target, reach and engage customers in a cost-effective way, all from your office or couch.